 =(4b-19)(-2b+11)

 (y+8)(y-8).
 Even though both terms are not perfect squares, we can still factorise it using the difference of squares method.
 We just need to realise that the square root of 8 is 8 and apply the template as normal.
+Numbering wrong from this point – this should be j)